Detectability of Supermassive Dark Stars with the Roman Space Telescope: Introduction

-In principle there are three techniques to differentiate between SMDS and early galaxies dominated by Pop~III stars.
-First, SMDS are point objects, whereas Pop~III galaxies are not.
+In principle there are three techniques to differentiate between SMDSs and early galaxies dominated by Pop~III stars: (a) SMDSs are essentially point sources vs. early galaxies are extended objects, (b) different locations in color-color plots, and (c) spectra including specific spectral lines.
+In somewhat more detail: First, SMDSs are point objects, whereas Pop~III galaxies are not.
 This can show as a point spread function (PSF) difference, if the telescope has high enough resolution, and/or if the objects are gravitationally lensed.
 For RST we apply this technique in Sections~\ref{sec:compare} and ~\ref{sec:lensing}.
-Secondly the photometric signatures in color-color plots can be quite different for SMDS vs. Pop~III galaxies.
+Secondly the photometric signatures in color-color plots can be quite different for SMDS for which nebular emission is negligible vs. Pop~III galaxies.
 This was shown in~\cite{Zackrisson:2011,Ilie:2012} for the case of JWST, and for RST we do this analysis in Sections~\ref{sec:compare} (see fig.~\ref{fig:Colorcolor}) and~\ref{sec:lensing} (see figs.~\ref{fig:Colorcolor100} and \ref{fig:comparecolor100}).
 The differences are due to different spectral features, that, in turn, are converted into different colors in various bands.
-Lastly, the most precise way to disambiguate is to have a full spectral analysis.
+Third, the most precise way to disambiguate is to have a full spectral analysis.
 We use the \textsc{TLUSTY} code~\citep{hubeny1988computer} to obtain spectra for the SMDSs, as presented in Sec.~\ref{sec:Spectra} (see also \citet{Ilie:2012} for previous work).
 Since SMDSs are stars, their spectra can roughly be modeled as black bodies.
-The more detailed spectra obtained using \textsc{TLUSTY} also include the effects of the stellar atmospheres.
-For comparison with spectra of Pop~III galaxies, we use simulations from the Yggdrasil model grids of early galaxies~\citep{Zackrisson2011}.\footnote{see also ~\url{https://www.astro.uu.se/~ez/}} SMDS with $T_{eff}\lesssim 2\times 10^4$~K, such as all SMDSs formed via Adiabatic Contraction and powered by WIMPs more massive than $100$ GeV (see Fig.~\ref{fig:SMDSHR}), are too cool to produce any nebular emission.
-For the hotter ones (such as those formed via DM Capture, or via Adiabatic Contraction and powered by WIMPs lighter than $100$ GeV) there is a possibility that they might create an ionization bound nebula, and therefore exhibit nebular emission.
-The main uncertainty in this scenario is how much gas is available around a SMDSs with $T_{eff}\gtrsim 2\times 10^4$~K. The most massive SMDSs (i.e. $M\gtrsim 10^6\Msun$) have already accreted most of the baryons in the DM halo, and therefore should have little to no nebular emission, even if they are hot.
-For this reason in this paper we consider only SMDSs of purely stellar spectra.
-On the other hand, the spectrum of a Pop~III/II galaxy is usually dominated by nebular emission.\footnote{For completness in this paper we also consider the case of Pop~III/II galaxies with no nebular emission} Particularly relevant for the JWST are the He-II emission line at $\lambda \sim 1.6 \mu$m (also called the He~II $\lambda1640$ line) and the H-$\alpha$ emission.
+The more detailed spectra obtained using \textsc{TLUSTY} also include the effects of the stellar atmospheres, while ignoring any possible effects of nebular emission.
+For comparison with spectra of Pop~III galaxies, we use simulations from the Yggdrasil model grids of early galaxies~\citep{Zackrisson2011}.\footnote{see also ~\url{https://www.astro.uu.se/~ez/}} SMDS are usually too cool to produce any nebular emission lines, whereas the spectrum of a Pop~III galaxy is usually dominated by nebular emission.\footnote{For completeness in this paper we also consider the case of Pop~III/II galaxies with no nebular emission} Particularly relevant for the JWST are the He-II emission line at $\lambda \sim 1.6 \mu$m (also called the He~II $\lambda1640$ line) and the H-$\alpha$ emission.
 Those would be telltale signatures of a Pop~III galaxy.
 By contrast, for SMDSs, at the same wavelength we would have an absorption feature.
-Other prominent SMDS spectral features (that get redshifted into the region RST is sensitive to) are He-I absorption and the Lyman-$\alpha$ break for the case of the coolest SMDS ($T_{eff}\lesssim 2\times 10^4$K), whereas for the hottest SMDS ($T_{eff}\sim 5\times 10^4$K) the main spectral features will be He~II absorption lines.
+Other prominent SMDS spectral features (that get redshifted into the region RST is sensitive to) are He-I absorption and the Lyman-$\alpha$ break for the case of the coolest SMDS ($T_{\rm eff} \lesssim 2\times 10^4$K), whereas for the hottest SMDS ($T_{\rm eff} \sim 5\times 10^4$K) the main spectral features will be He~II absorption lines.
 A detailed discussion of the SMDS spectra can be found in Sec.~\ref{sec:Spectra}.